glennhickey/hal2sg/README.md

 ## Algorithm

 Iteratatively add genomes to side graph.
 The HAL alignment is used to thread each successive genome onto the nearest genome already in the graph.
+Genomes are added in breadth-first search order starting from the reference (specifiable by option, root by default).

 ### CAMEL Input